digi-ron/AU-Falcon-SPUD-Project/Electrical/12VAccessory/12VAccessory.md

     > A picture of the glue spread on the rear of the fascia, post-removal

 1. Gently pry the 2 plastic layers apart using fine pry tools or a small flat-head screwdriver.
-Be firm bu careful around the drilled hole and the rear of the 12V connector as there may still be residual glue or melted plastic holding the pieces together
+Be firm but careful around the drilled hole and the rear of the 12V connector as there may still be residual glue or melted plastic holding the pieces together

     ![Rear fascia post removal](./rear-plastic-removed.jpg)

     > A picture of the rear of the fascia, post-removal

 1. Remove the 12V connector by pushing the assembly through the front of the fascia.
 Prying with a small tool will be required, first to force the lower tab through the keyed location on the bottom of the fascia, and then to either:
-    - Rotate the connector do the top tab is in line with the key in the fascia hole and force it through, OR;
+    - Rotate the connector 180n degrees so the top tab is in line with the key in the fascia hole and force it through, OR;
     - Simply force the tab through the top of the keyed hole, which should have less resistance now that the bottom tab is pushed through

     ![Fascia keyed hole, post-removal](./fascia-keyed-hole.jpg)